📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Testing and Validating Your Schema

 Implementation is only half the battle for schema markup AI Overviews success.
-Validation ensures your markup is both technically correct and eligible for enhanced features:
+Validation ensures your markup is both technically correct and eligible for enhanced features in your schema markup for AI Overviews strategy:

 - Schema.org Validator: Validates proper syntax and catches technical errors in your markup